Teaching Assistantship

 Labs:

-As of Summer 2023, Erica Franzmman runs the Astronomy labs, and he will hold a meeting before a new lab starts to debrief you.
+As of Summer 2023, Erica Franzmman runs the Astronomy labs, and she will hold a meeting before a new lab starts to debrief you.
 It’s highly recommended that you go, particularly in your first year of teaching.
-Alex van Netten/Doug McKenzie will hold meetings prior to each physics lab; in addition to going over the lab, you may have to set up the equipment as well.
+Alex van Netten/Doug McKenzie/Cassandra Rosa will hold meetings prior to each physics lab; in addition to going over the lab, you may have to set up the equipment as well.

 Marking: